Raising the Bar for Capacity, Usability and Reliability

 Nothing makes SMB IT managers gnaw their fingernails like needing to add a new storage system to a server rack.
 Beyond software considerations, they need to find the perfect alignment of capacity (scalability, density), usability (performance, easy maintenance), reliability (effective cooling, high-quality components, data security), and total cost of ownership (TCO).
 Traditionally, it’s been incredibly challenging to walk this tightrope, because no single rackmount NAS clearly stands out from the pack according to these criteria.
 Until now.

 The recently announced Seagate® Business Storage 8-bay Rackmount NAS addresses each of these problems, delivering a competitive combination of storage density, usability and reliability at an affordable cost.
-It refutes commonly held assumptions about such challenges as to how much storage can fit on a 1U rack, how easy it is to perform maintenance, and how reliably a NAS stores and serves business-critical data.
+It refutes commonly held assumptions about such challenges as how much storage can fit on a 1U rack, how easy it is to perform maintenance, and how reliably a NAS stores and serves business-critical data.

 Stretching Storage Density